paypal/paypal-android/docs/index.md

 The In-App payments SDK allows for merchant apps to integrate easily with PayPal payment services on both the client and server.

 You need to have a server integration to create an order and capture the funds using [PayPal Orders v2 API](https://developer.paypal.com/docs/api/orders/v2).
-The Payments SDK will allow you to approve the order in your client side using the buyer's card information.
+The Payments SDK will allow you to approve the order on the client side of your app by using the buyer's card information.

 ## Eligibility
 ```
-placeholder - Question for product (Rahul?)
+# Product Placeholder
-what kinda merchants are we targetting?
+what kind of merchants are we targetting?
 what features do we offer right now/what features are we missing?
 ```